sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 The main difference is that the standard error calculations are different.
-If the two populations have different standard deviations, then it’s a complete nonsense to try to calculate a pooled standard deviation estimate, because you’re averaging apples and oranges.\ [#]_
+If the two populations have different standard deviations, then it is a complete nonsense to try to calculate a pooled standard deviation estimate, because you are averaging apples and oranges.\ [#]_

 But you can still estimate the standard error of the difference between sample means, it just ends up looking different

 .. math:: SE(\bar{X}_1 - \bar{X}_2) = \sqrt{ \frac{{\hat{\sigma}_1}^2}{N_1} + \frac{{\hat{\sigma}_2}^2}{N_2} }

-The reason why it’s calculated this way is beyond the scope of this book.
+The reason why it is calculated this way is beyond the scope of this book.
 What matters for our purposes is that the *t*-statistic that comes out of the Welch *t*-test is actually somewhat different to the one that comes from the Student *t*-test.

 The second difference between Welch and Student is that the degrees of freedom are calculated in a very different way.
-In the Welch test, the “degrees of freedom” doesn’t have to be a whole number any more, and it doesn’t correspond all that closely to the “number of data points minus the number of constraints” heuristic that I’ve been using up to this point.
+In the Welch test, the “degrees of freedom” does not have to be a whole number any more, and it does not correspond all that closely to the “number of data points minus the number of constraints” heuristic that I have been using up to this point.

 The degrees of freedom are, in fact